Making Climate Transition Impacts Visible in Financial Reporting

 Climate change poses an unprecedented threat to the global economy, with its implications resonating across all industries.
-As governments, corporates, financiers, and customers respond to climate change and begin to transition to a low-carbon future, the changes they implement result in climate transition risks and opportunities.
+As governments, corporations, financiers, and customers respond to climate change and begin to transition to a low-carbon future, the changes they implement result in climate transition risks and opportunities.

 While climate transition risks are well understood in some sectors, like energy and transportation, the adoption of transition risk and opportunity assessments in the land use sector is moving at a slower pace.